mr-tim/rol-o-decks/README.md

 Rol-o-Decks
 ===========

-Index and search slides in Powerpoint presentations
+Index and search slides in Powerpoint presentations.

 Currently only works on macOS, and requires Python 3.6 and Node 9.3.